 Your proposal should be a one to two page request for up to $1,000 in funding.
 The request must include the following:

 1) Short description of the research project and the names of student(s) being mentored.

 2) Specific proposed use of the funding requested (i.e., itemized list of materials and supplies or services with estimated costs or description of travel and estimated costs).

 3) Additional information on why the request is key to the success of the research or how it would enhance the undergraduate researcher’s experience.

 4) Indicate whether or not there is already financial support for this project from other sources and what level of support is already in place.
 Briefly describe the need for additional funds and how this request ties into the other funding.

-Applicants will be notified of selections by the end of March.
+Applicants will be notified of selections by the middle of March.
 At that time, additional information on use of funds will be provided to faculty mentors and financial point of contacts within the school of award.
-Please note that funds must be used before end of fiscal year (mid-June 2016).
+Please note that funds must be used before end of fiscal year (mid-June 2018).

 A short final report will be required by the faculty (and students) to be due by August 3, 2018.
 You may submit your final report here.
 In lieu of a short report, you can create a two-minute video that documents the research done by the undergraduate researchers and faculty mentor.
 If you choose to create a video, please email it to firstname.lastname@example.org by the above deadline.